DannyTheHeretic/pure-pulsars/README.md

 After that go and create a discord application by clicking the `New Application` button

 Now go down to bot and click `Reset Token` that will be your discord token, put it somewhere safe for later.
-While here be sure to turn on the 3 switches below `Privileged Gateway Intents`:
+While here be sure to turn on the 3 switches below `Privileged Gateway Intents`
  + Presence Intent
  + Server Members Intent
  + Message Content Intent